mamba-org/mamba/docs/source/usage/specs.rst

     parentheses and ``,`` and ``|`` operators).
   - ``build``, similar to ``<build_string>``.
   - ``build_number`` to set the |BuildNumberSpec|.
-  - ``subdir`` to select the channel subdirectory platform from which the package must come from.
+  - ``subdir`` to select the channel subdirectory platform from which the package must come.
   - ``fn`` to select the filename the package must match.
   - ``md5`` to specify the MD5 hash the package archive must have.
   - ``sha256`` to specify the SHA256 hash the package archive must have.